OpenStructure

 :type model: :class:`ost.mol.EntityHandle`/:class:`ost.mol.EntityView`

-:param target: Target structure - a deep copy is available as
+:param target: Target structure - same processing as *model*.

 :type target: :class:`ost.mol.EntityHandle`/:class:`ost.mol.EntityView`